realworldocaml/book/en/compiler-output-formats.md

 but the actual error is at the end of the *first* function definition.
 There's an extra semicolon at the end of the first definition that causes the second definition to become part of the first `let` binding.
-This eventually results in a syntax error in the second function.
+This eventually results in a parsing error at the very end of the second function.

 This class of bug (due to a single errant character) can be hard to spot in a large body of code.
-Luckily, there's a great tool available in OPAM called `ocp-indent` that applies structured indenting rules to your source code.
-This not only beautifies your code layout, but it also works with partially written code and makes this syntax error much more obvious.
+Luckily, there's a great tool in OPAM called `ocp-indent` that applies structured indenting rules to your source code on a line-by-line basis.
+This not only beautifies your code layout, but it also makes this syntax error much easier to locate.

 Let's run our erronous file through `ocp-indent` and see how it processes it.